ossef/SISDMDP_Research/README.md

 1) Execute the python code 'Dist_gener.py' in `/Models/SIMPA_Journal_Model/`: this code tranforms the Raw data of each city to discrete units energy distribution for each hour of the day, clustered by four wheater regimes (Very cloudy, Cloudy, Partly cloudy, Clear sky).
 After execution one can find the distributions in `/Models/SIMPA_Journal_Model/NREL_Extracts`.
 To test different scenarios, one can modify parameters in header part as Packets size and active hours interval.
 The average execution time (M1 laptop) is ~ 80 seconds, that inlcudes distributions generations for 11 cities.

-2) Execute 'scriptMDP' file in `/Models/SIMPA_Journal_Model/NREL_Model`: this script generates actions (generActions.py) then uses the C code of XBorne framework to generate the data-driven SISDMDP based on distributions in `/Models/SIMPA_Journal_Model/NREL_Extracts`.
+2) Execute 'scriptMDP' file in `/Models/SIMPA_Journal_Model/NREL_Model`: this script generates actions (generActions.py) then uses the C code of <a href="https://github.com/ossef/XBorne-2017" target="_blank">XBorne</a> framework to generate the data-driven SISDMDP based on distributions in `/Models/SIMPA_Journal_Model/NREL_Extracts`.
 After execution, the ready to solve models are therefore stored in `/Models/SIMPA_Journal_Model/NREL_Model` in cities named folders.
 Due to GitHub size limitations, only Athens and Barcelona models are included (full project size 20 GB).
 To test different scenarios, one can modify the Buffersize or actions generations file.
 However, to alter the kernel structure of the MDP, manipulation of XBorne is required, particularly with 'fun.c' and 'const.h' file, which encodes the structure of a Markov Chain, including the description of states, various events, transitions, and their probabilities.
 The average execution time of this script is ~ 5 minutes for 11 cities where each model contains 56 actions, each action describe ~ 45,000 states, ~ 250,000 transitions, and 184 superstates.

 3) Verify that `/Models/SIMPA_Journal_Model/NREL_Model` includes models.
 One can run two types of experiments in 'analyze_PV_Model()' function of  `/Solve_SISDMDP/Launcher.py`.
 First, define the rewards variables r1_by_M (Energy Packet release), r2 (EP-Energy-Packet loss penalty) and r3 (DP-Data-Packet delay) then set the experiment mode:
    - ANALYZE = 1: fixe the name of a SISDMDP city model and run `Launcher.py` file.
 The detailled results of the optimal policy will be stored in `/Results/HeatMaps/`.